 Understanding the effects that emotions have; promoting positive feelings such as empowerment and self-respect.
 Dispelling negative feelings, for example, fear, shame and embarrassment.
 Understanding appropriate expression of feelings.

 Topics and topic aims for each year group are listed below.
 For a detailed plan of when schemes of work are delivered, please refer to our PSHE policy.
-For the 2020-2021 academic year there will be an element of catch-up work across all year groups for content missed during the coronavirus pandemic lockdown period.

 KS3